BTSpeake/SalesInventory-HyperionDev/README.md

 This program simulates a shoe stores inventory and allows a user to interact with it.

 ## Running the Program
+This program is written entirely in python and requires a valid python environment to run, preferably python 3 or above.
+It provides only a text based command line interface, so requires a terminal to run.
-This program can be downloaded from GitHub and run through the command line with;
+It can be downloaded from GitHub and run through the command line with;

 ```
 python inventory.py